Companion Dogs

 With a life expectancy of 10 to 18 years, the Chihuahua is a long-lived breed — a serious commitment.
 The Chihuahua can be prone to certain hereditary conditions.
 Responsible breeders will health-test their dogs — always ask for documented clearances.

-Common health areas to discuss with your vet for companion dogs breeds like the Chihuahua include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Chihuahua has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Chihuahua's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?